-Sixth Form and public exam results
+Sixth Form and Public Exam Results

 How and when does the School advise my child on subject choices?

-- We introduced Sixth Form courses and subject choices at the Options Evening on 23 September.
+We introduced Sixth Form courses and subject choices at the Options Evening on 28th September.
 Pupils and parents can now express their interest and preferences through the Options Form available on Firefly.

-- This form should be submitted as soon as possible as an indicator of preferred courses at this stage.
+This form should be submitted as soon as possible as an indicator of preferred courses at this stage.
 This will enable us to build the timetable option blocks and finalise the list of subjects that we run depending on the demand from pupils.

-- We offered a wide range of subjects at the Options Evening.
-After the trial exams and 5th Form Parents’ Consultation in January 2021, we will ask for your final selection of subjects and curriculum.
+We offered a wide range of subjects at the Options Evening.
+After the trial exams and 5th Form Parents’ Consultation in October 2023, we will ask for your final selection of subjects and curriculum.
 We use this information to finalise the timetable blocking system to enable as many of your choices as possible.

-- The option blocks are published before the Spring Term half term in February.
+The option blocks are published before the Spring Term half term in February.

 How does my child access information about careers and higher education?

-- We hold a careers fair for 5th Form with guest speakers and presentations from alumni who have successful professional experience in a range of careers.
+In Spring Term we hold a career event for 5th and 6thForm with guest speakers and presentations from alumni who have successful professional experience in a range of careers.

 How does the School support candidates for competitive university courses and medical degrees?

-- The Programme provides pupils with enrichment opportunities, guided reading, debate and discussion to enhance the personal statement, support for entrance tests and interview practice.
+The Programme provides pupils with enrichment opportunities, guided reading, debate and discussion to enhance the personal statement, support for entrance tests and interview practice.
 The Programme is open to all pupils who have shown their academic commitment, curiosity and ability both at Key Stage 4 and during the Autumn Term of Lower Sixth.

-- Once pupils have applied and been accepted onto the Early Applicants’ Programme, all sessions are compulsory unless pupils actively withdraw from the Programme.
+Once pupils have applied and been accepted onto the Early Applicants’ Programme, all sessions are compulsory unless pupils actively withdraw from the Programme.

 How do you ensure Sixth Form study periods are used effectively?